susam/spcss/README.md

 https://cdn.jsdelivr.net/npm/spcss@0.4.0
 ```

-Use the following URL in the `<script>` tag to always load the latest
+Use the following URL in the `<link>` tag to always load the latest
 version of SPCSS:

 ```